-A pure cross country loop with a little bit of everything.
-Today you will ride rugged and raw agricultural foot and horse paths that form a network of Mayan trails not found on any map.
-We will shuttle from Panajachel to the town of San Andres Semetebaj – a small farming community nestled in pine forested plateau above the lake.
+The morning starts with a shuttle from Panajachel to the town of San Andres Semetebaj – a small farming community nestled in pine forested plateau above the lake.
 From here we will loop singletrack to a beautiful overlook of Lake Atitlán and its villages.

-We will visit Saquiché – a seldom used nature reserve and park with forested trails.
-Our largest climb of the will start steady, turning impossibly steep on 4x4 jeep track to gain a ridge at 2,621m (8,599ft).
-At the top you will get with 360 views of Lake Atitlán and Antigua in the east.
+Our route passes through Parque Saquiché – a seldom used nature reserve and park.
+Our largest climb of the day will start steady, turning impossibly steep on 4×4 jeep track to gain a ridge at 2,621m (8,599ft).
+At the top you will be rewarded with 360° views including Lake Atitlán to the north and Antigua to the south.

-We will descend down into an area known as 'la cumbre" a sandy agricultural plateau with smooth trails that wind between coffee and fruit trees.
+After the highpoint we will descend through an area known as “la cumbre”, a sandy agricultural plateau with smooth trails that wind between coffee and fruit trees.
 Following an exposed trail along a deep canyon you will get views all the way to the pacific coast.

-Remote and isolated, we will descend a windy mule-trail to the Madre Vieja river crossing a gorge with a roughly built suspension bridge at the bottom.
-Climbing out won't be as much fun but impressive views of the Atitlán volcanoes will provide a great excuse to take photo breaks.
+Remote and isolated, we will descend a windy mule-trail to the Madre Vieja river crossing gorge with a roughly built suspension bridge at the bottom.
+Climbing out will be challenging but impressive views of the Atitlán volcanoes will provide a great excuse to take photo breaks.

 A quick shuttle ride will cut out the climb we did the previous day – taking us up to a viewpoint above Lake Atitlán for lunch.
 Afterwards we will descend an enjoyable combination of agricultural trails that will bring us back down to the village of Panajachel.
 A day well deserved!